NWAIS Conferences, Workshops and Events

 Each year NWAIS hosts a dynamic conference which is an opportunity to gather with colleagues and engage with content around school finance and operations.
 This year the conference will be held virtually.
 In the light of this change, we have moved it from three to two-days and shortened up the hours.
 Participants will engage in sessions around the economic and legal landscape and the changing role of leadership in a post-pandemic world as well as have an opportunity to connect with colleagues from across the region.

 Bring a Plus One!
-For this year only – each registration comes with a “plus one”.
-Registrants can have a colleague from your school join you for each session.
-They can be different people for each session.
+For this year only – each full conference registration comes with a “plus one”.
+Registrants can have a colleague from your school join you for all or part of the conference.
 This is a great way to share the learning, cultivate emerging leaders and build connection with colleagues

 Virtual Conference Agenda